How to Create Your USP

 “Yes,” says the engineer.
 “But I knew where to hit it, and how hard.”

 Sometimes, it all comes down to the expertise of a specialist.

 There are several ways you can offer this.
 There’s offering workshops that relate to your product or service.
 For example, our client who sold machinery also ran workshops for engineers on how to troubleshoot their own machines.
 You could also run training courses, or offer telephone or email advice and support.
 By making the knowledge of your team available to your customers you not only add value to the product or service you’re already selling them, but you give them an extra incentive to choose you over your competitors.
 The expertise already on your team can be a unique competitive advantage if marketed correctly.

 The work doesn’t stop once you’ve got a great USP, of course.
 You’ll also need a clever marketing strategy to take advantage of it.
 But if your USP is a good one, then you’re beginning with a strong foundation for the rest of your marketing – and it will show.

 Is your USP working for you?
 Do you have the competitive advantages to stand out in your market?
-Learn how to maximise your USP, with personal advice from GMA Managing Director Dean Spencer, with our next workshop on Wednesday July 25th.
+Learn how to maximise your business’s USP when you get in touch with us.